 - Built the world’s largest tactic database

-To further expand on the third point listed above, Ladder wouldn't be the agency it is today without our own proprietary technology platform and the brilliant tools built by third parties like Funnel, Sumo, Unbounce, and VWO.
+To further expand on the third point listed above, Ladder wouldn’t be the growth marketing agency it is today without our own technology platforms and the brilliant tools built by third parties like Google, Sumo, Unbounce, and VWO.

-We've learned by using the Planner to run our entire growth hacking process that successful marketing only happens when you can see all of the data and provide full transparency.
+We’ve learned by using Spotlightand our proprietary Planner to run our entire growth hacking process that successful marketing only happens when you can see all of the data and provide full transparency.